gourishetti-ruthvik/superdense_coding/README.md

 ## 📌 Notes

-All simulations; no real quantum hardware required
+All simulations; no real quantum hardware required.

-Fidelity and security metrics are probabilistic simulations
+Fidelity and security metrics are probabilistic simulations.

-Designed for educational, research, and presentation purposes
+Designed for educational, research, and presentation purposes.